Choosing the best Manuka honey is actually not so easy. Every person’s taste differs and matters.

 The honey is rich in methylglyoxal and leptosperin and has long been known for its medicinal properties.
 The presence of this chemical is what makes this honey unique, as it is not found in some honey.

-In contrast to regular honey, this type of honey is darker in color and thicker in consistency, and fudge-like, and is more difficult to spread.
+In contrast to regular honey, this type of honey is darker in color and thicker in consistency, fudge-like, and is more difficult to spread.

 Can you consume this honey every day?